 Always remember, it is important to read and follow the label instructions on all cleaners to make sure they are used safely and appropriately.
 Environmental cleaners and disinfectants should not be used to treat infections.
 The EPA provides a list of EPA-registered products effective against MRSA.

-For more information about bleach visit factsaboutbleach.com/mrsa.html.
+For additional information about bleach learn more here.

 References

-CDC, “Questions and Answers about Methicillin-Resistant Staphylococcus aureus (MRSA) in Schools”, http://www.cdc.gov/Features/
+CDC, “Questions and Answers about Methicillin-Resistant Staphylococcus aureus (MRSA) in Schools”, https://www.cdc.gov/mrsa/community/index.html/

 Kleven RM et al, 2007 Invasive Methicillin-Resistant Staphylococcus aureus Infections in the United States.
 JAMA 298(15):1763-1771